lynxthecat/cake-autorate/README.md

 **CAKE-autorate** is a script that minimizes latency by adjusting CAKE bandwidth settings based on traffic load and round-trip time measurements.
-This is intended for variable bandwidth connections such as LTE, Starlink, and cable modems and is not generally required for use on connections that have a stable, fixed bandwidth.
+CAKE-autorate is intended for variable bandwidth connections such as LTE, Starlink, and cable modems and is not generally required for use on connections that have a stable, fixed bandwidth.